4 ways to volunteer in nature: South Australia

 1. Friends of Parks and Nature Inc. Volunteer Groups

-There are 150+ Friends of Parks and Nature groups dedicated to protecting various areas within our beautiful state.
+Join one of 150+ Friends of Parks and Nature groups dedicated to protecting various areas within our beautiful state.
 If you like the feeling of community and making a difference in your local area, Friends of Parks and Nature could be perfect for you.

 With over 5,000 members, consisting of all ages and backgrounds, these groups care for native plants and animals, maintain walking trails, restore habitats and help look after parks across the state.